 On successful completion of this module you will be able to investigate and evaluate research methods in an industrial context, by analysing and interpreting research findings and your application to industry.

 You will be able to select or create an appropriate design of study (where relevant), evaluating the required techniques and reflecting upon the reasons for the choices made.
 You will then be expected to derive a change implementation plan from the research findings.

 By completing the optional course assessment, this course can contribute towards one or more of the Awards within our Engineering Capability Development Framework.
-This framework of engineering modules gives you the opportunity to take a flexible route towards a named Postgraduate Award, such as MSc Aerospace, MSc Professional Engineering, MSc Engineering Management or MSc Engineering Operations and Improvement.
+This framework of engineering modules gives you the opportunity to take a flexible route towards a named Postgraduate Award, such as MSc Aerospace, MSc Professional Engineering, or MSc Engineering Management.